fritzvd/npc-codex/README.md

 ## Thanks

+I took most of this from http://chisaipete.github.io/bestiary.
+Thanks.
-Shoutout to Saph of http://ephe.github.io/grimoire from whom I've shamelessly borrowed the majority of the codebase
+Shoutout to Saph of http://ephe.github.io/grimoire from whom chisaipete shamelessly borrowed the majority of the codebase